Indivillage-Balgakot-Training/Assignment/README.md

 we are working on the github
-we are working on indivillage
+we are working on indivillage website